professorpalmer/ffxiAddons/Windower/addons/TripleFarm/TripleFarm_README.md

 ## Troubleshooting

 ### Script Not Working
+1. **Check SuperWarp**: Make sure SuperWarp folder is in your addons directory (auto-loaded by TripleFarm)
-1. Check that you have the required rings equipped or in inventory
+2. Check that you have the required rings equipped or in inventory
-2. Verify home points are set correctly (Qufim, Misareaux Coast)
 3. Make sure you're in a valid starting zone
 4. Check trust names match your available trusts
+5. **Test SuperWarp**: Try `//hp misareaux` manually to ensure it works

 ### Boss Not Found
 - Ensure you're in the correct zone for the current boss